brocaar/chirpstack-docs/docs/network-server/features/adaptive-data-rate.md

 Adaptive data-rate lets ChirpStack Network Server control the data-rate and tx-power of the device, so that it uses less airtime and less power to transmit the same amount of data.
-This is not only beneficial for the energy consumtion of the device, but also optimizes the spectrum.
+This is not only beneficial for the energy consumption of the device, but also optimizes the spectrum.

 **Important:** ADR should only be used for static devices (devices that do not move)!